 - At the end of 2022, L’Oréal had 110 carbon neutral sites (meaning they use 100% renewable energy), including 22 factories.

 In 2013, L’Oréal decided to address the core of its activity: the development of beauty products, its global sustainability program “Sharing Beauty With All’, announcing tangible sustainability goals towards 2020.
 At its core laid an innovative tool known as SPOT (for Sustainable Product Optimization Tool), made to assess and improve the environmental and social performance of products across all brands.
 Sustainability is fully integrated into the design process of the Group’s new products, from the earliest stages.

-- By end of 2019, L’Oréal had helped 90,635 people from disadvantaged communities find employment through its solidarity purchasing and inclusion programs.
+- By the end of 2020, L’Oréal had helped 100,905 people from disadvantaged communities find employment through its solidarity purchasing and inclusion programs.